middlewares/cors/README.md

 ## Usage

 You have to provide a `Neomerx\Cors\Contracts\AnalyzerInterface` to the constructor.
 See [neomerx/cors-psr7](https://github.com/neomerx/cors-psr7) for more info.
-Optionally, you can provide a `Psr\Http\Message\ResponseFactoryInterface` as the second argument, that will be used to create the responses.
+Optionally, you can provide a `Psr\Http\Message\ResponseFactoryInterface` as the second argument to create the responses.
 If it's not defined, [Middleware\Utils\Factory](https://github.com/middlewares/utils#factory) will be used to detect it automatically.

 ```php
 $analyzer = Analyzer::instance($settings);